rtrppl/orgrr/readme.md

 - Isn't this a ridiciulous waste of time?
 Why bother?

-Certainly.
-The newest version of org-roam is far more advanced than this package.
-And if one does not like org-roam, for one reason or another, there still are Denote or ZK to try out.
-There is at least one more project that uses rg, [gkroam](https://github.com/Kinneyzhang/gkroam), which I only learned about after orgrr was done.

-If you don't like orgrr but are interested in similar note-taking systems, you may want to check out [org-roam](https://www.orgroam.com), [Denote](https://github.com/protesilaos/denote) or [ZK](https://github.com/localauthor/zk).
-Also,  [minaduki](https://github.com/kisaragi-hiu/minaduki) is a seemingly well-maintained real (fork) of org-roam v1, if that is what you are looking for.

 Personally, the way how org-roam v1 operated really clicked for me.
 I liked the idea that my notes would be a collection of many small text files.
 The mandatory use of org-id in org-roam v2 made it difficult to know where links in the notes would be ulitmately directing to.
 A potential conversion to Markdown or something else would also be much harder - in short (and I might be incorrect about this) the changes between v1 and v2 seemed to make org-roam less future-proof, while offering little additional benefit for my personal use-case.

+If you don't like orgrr but are interested in similar note-taking systems, you may want to check out [org-roam](https://www.orgroam.com), [Denote](https://github.com/protesilaos/denote) or [ZK](https://github.com/localauthor/zk).
+Also,  [minaduki](https://github.com/kisaragi-hiu/minaduki) is a seemingly well-maintained real (fork) of org-roam v1, if that is what you are looking for.
+There is at least one more project that uses rg, [gkroam](https://github.com/Kinneyzhang/gkroam), which I only learned about after orgrr was done.

 - But you could have continued to use org-roam v1!